Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/Outage: Unpowered Switching Device/README.md

 > 💡 **Quick Tips:**
 > - To isolate whether the issue is the cable or the interface, swap with a **known-good cable**:
 > - If the link comes up → Original cable was faulty
-> - If the link remains down → Interface or connected device may be defective
+> - If the link remains down → Either interface, the connected device, or both may be defective

 <kbd>
   <img src="Elements/Bonus1.png" border="1">